-where ha is the antenna height above ground (m) (i.e. height of the mast) and R is representative of the height of the ground cover surrounding the receiving/mobile antenna as defined in § 9 of P1546-4, which also represents the height of ground cover surrounding the transmitting/base antenna.
+where ha is the antenna height above ground (m) (i.e. height of the mast) and R is representative of the height of the ground cover surrounding the receiving/mobile antenna as defined in § 9 of Recommendation ITU-R P.1546-4, which also represents the height of ground cover surrounding the transmitting/base antenna.
 This correction only applies when d is less than 15 km and h1 − R is less than 150 m.

 Variation in path loss